-For each known spatial relation $r \in \mathcal{R}$, we specify a set of rules to validate a pair of candidate figure and ground.
-In the example of "the red car to the right of the bakery" the spatial relation "to the right of" means the figure vector must lie within the half circle between the ground vector and 180 degrees from the ground vector.
-Please see supplementary materials for the definition of all spatial relations.
+For each known spatial relation $r \in \mathcal{R}$, we specify a set of rules to validate a pair of candidate landmarks for e_f and e_g .
+In the example of "the red car to the right of the bakery," the spatial relation "to the right of" means the figure vector must lie within the half circle between the ground vector and 180 degrees counterclockwise from the ground vector.
+Please see the supplementary materials for the definition of all spatial relations.
 We also specify a distance threshold in meters between a figure and the ground to eliminate candidate figures too far from the ground.
-To resolve an unseen spatial relation, we use LLM text embedding and cosine similarity to find the best matching known spatial relation $r \in \mathcal{R}$.
+To resolve an unseen spatial relation, we use LLM text embedding and cosine similarity to find the most semantically similar spatial relation $r \in \mathcal{R}$.